DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 * check your early career teachers receive their statutory entitlements
 * make sure formal assessments are fair and appropriate

-Your appropriate body will check that your training covers the full depth of the [early career framework](https://www.gov.uk/government/publications/early-career-framework) if you deliver training using materials accredited by the Department for Education, or you design and deliver your own training.
+Unless you use a training provider to deliver your traning, your appropriate body will also check that your training covers the full depth of the [early career framework](https://www.gov.uk/government/publications/early-career-framework).

-If you use a training provider, you do not need to have these checks.

 [Read more about the role and responsibilities of appropriate bodies](https://www.gov.uk/government/publications/appropriate-bodies-guidance-induction-and-the-early-career-framework).